Watermelon-froyo/Watermelon-froyo/README.md

 I NEED TO GET THIS OUT, BUT WHY IS IT WHEN PEOPLE TURN 18 THEY THINK THEY'RE SO MATURE NOW 😭??

+Also I don't have much of a int/dni list, but all I ask is for anyone 15 or below not to friend me!